PFH spectral invariants and $C^\infty$ closing lemmas: Periodic Floer homology

 \end{example}

 The above example has an important property which we now formalize.

-\begin{definition} Let $\phi$ be a (possibly degenerate) area-preserving diffeomorphism of $(\Sigma,\omega)$, let $\gamma$ be a reference cycle for $\phi$, and let $G$ be as in Choice~\ref{choice:G}.
+\begin{definition} Let $\phi$ be an area-preserving diffeomorphism of $(\Sigma,\omega)$, let $\gamma$ be a reference cycle for $\phi$, and let $G$ be as in Choice~\ref{choice:G}.
 We say that a nonzero element $\sigma\in HP(\phi,\gamma,G)$ is {\em $U$-cyclic\/} if there is a positive integer $m$ such that

-We say that $\sigma$ is $U$-cyclic {\em of order $m$} if $m$ is the smallest positive integer with this property. \end{definition}
+We say that $\sigma$ is $U$-cyclic {\em of order $m$} if $m$ is the smallest positive integer with this property.
+(Here $\phi$ can be degenerate; see Remark~\ref{rem:degeneratePFH}.) \end{definition}